dustinpfister/blog_posts/_posts/js-innerhtml.md

 The innerHTML property of an element is one way to go about changing the inner html content of an element in client side javaScript.
 There are other ways that are considered more professional by many developers because of several factors that I will get to later in this post.
 However the nice thing about innerHTML is that it is fairly easy to use, as I can just use a string representation of the innerHTML that I want to inject.
 This string value can then be set to the value of the innerHTML property of the element that I want to inject html for and in most cases it will work just fine.

 In addition to this the innerHTML property can also be used as a quick way to go about removing html content from and element also by just simply setting the value of innerHTML to an empty string.

-So for starters lets just look at some simple examples of what innerHTML can do.
+So for starters lets just look at some simple examples of what innerHTML can do in this getting started type section of the inner html propery.

 ### 1.1 - innerHTML hello world example